pearcej/cpp4python/_sources/Turtles/geometry_shapes_stamps.rst

 .. code-block:: cpp

   turtle.shape("square");

 Given that all primitive shapes are defined as a collection of points, all of the default shapes are also defined this way.
 Polygons, for custom and default shapes, must have their points defined in counter-clockwise order to appear correctly.
 This is due to the mathematics behind filling arbitrary shapes, and is a limitation almost all computer graphics need to abide by.
 Consider the order of their points in the following table, and how they could be considered "counter-clockwise".
 They are in order from top to bottom, and one edge exists between the first last points for each of these shapes.
 Please note that positive Y coordinates are *lower* on the screen, while negative Y coordinates are *higher* on the screen.
+Coordinates at the origin-- that is, coordinate 0x, 0y-- is at the "point" or "tip" of the turtle.
+This is why most of the default shapes have their first coordinate there.

 ======== ===================== ========== ========
 triangle   indented_triangle     square    arrow